John Allen Muhammad: How Did DC Sniper Die?

 Picture Courtesy: AP Photo/Chris Gardner, Pool

 Muhammad was born as John Allen Williams on December 31, 1960.
 Although originally from New Orleans, John was raised in Baton Rouge, Louisiana, by his aunt, after John’s mother passed away when he was four.
-He married Carol Kaglear and had a son together, named Lindbergh.
+He married Carol Kaglear and had a son named Lindbergh.

 John joined the Louisiana Army National Guard, but his promising career soon turned sour with two incidents on his file.
 Firstly, he failed to report for duty, and secondly, he hit an officer.
 John turned it around in 1985 when he separated from Carol, converted to Islam, and joined the army.
 John was stationed in Washington State, married Mildred Green, and had three children.
 He became a skilled marksman in the military, serving in Germany and the Middle East during the Gulf War.
 John quit the army in 1994 and had two failed business ventures.
 Eventually, Mildred left him too.

-Muhammad began to spiral after she got a restraining order against him, and fled to Antigua with their kids.
+Muhammad began to spiral after she got a restraining order against him and fled to Antigua with their kids.
 Reportedly, this is where he met Malvo.
 John returned and settled in Bellingham, Washington, but the cops returned the children to Mildred, who moved to Maryland.
 Malvo entered John’s life, and the two formed a toxic father-son relationship.

-By Fall 2002, they had started shooting people going about their daily tasks.
+By the Fall of 2002, they had started shooting people going about their daily tasks.
 Notably, the two first shot a liquor store in Alabama before launching the assault in Washington.
 John also stalked his wife and kids, who lived nearby.
 On October 24, 2002, the authorities finally brought their reign of terror to an end.

 Picture Courtesy: AP/NBC Washington